Skip to content ↓

 Expertise and training of staff

-Our Assistant SENDCo, Bethan Williamson has over 7 years of experience working within education, ranging from Early Years to Secondary Schools.
+Our SENDCo, Bethan Williamson has over 7 years of experience working within education, ranging from Early Years to Secondary Schools.
 She has worked as a primary school class teacher, Designated Safeguarding Lead, Head of Pastoral Care within a Multi-agency Centre, Head of Year and SENDCo.
 She has received specific training in:

 • Planning a Bespoke Curriculum